 Whichever way you connect the mono audio, you will hear the sound through the TV.
 Keep in mind that many video recordings were probably recorded in mono, so you are not missing much.

-If you still have a problem to connect a VCR to your TV, list the details of the equipment and your problems in the comments box below, and together we can all learn other issues involved.
+If you still have a problem to connect a VCR to your TV, list the details of the equipment and how you tried to connect them in the comments box below, and I’ll try to help you work through the issues.